 One of the things I love about homemade animal costumes is that my kids use them all year long for pretend play.
-So, I don’t feel bad about spending extra time making DIY costumes when I know my kids will love the costume all year.
+I’m totally ok spending extra time making DIY costumes when I know my kids will love the costume all year.
 If you have an animal lover on your hands, this list of 37 DIY animal costumes for kids and adults covers all the bases from farm animal costumes to zoo animal costumes and everything in between.
 Oh and I love the idea of a group family zoo costume!
 Anyone?

 Farm Animal Costumes

 A farm theme is perfect for a family costume or a trunk or treat idea.
 Adults can go as farmers with overalls and red bananas and then pick a few of these animal costumes for the kids.
 Or if you have a tractor lover on your hands, this cardboard box tractor costume is a fun one too!

 Does it get any cuter than a baby chicken?
 The answer is no!
 This DIY chicken costume was made with 2 white feather boas and 2 sets of yellow rubber gloves.
 For more details, check out Living the Swell Life.

 What’s a farm without the cows!
 Here’s an easy, no sew cow costume that anyone can make in 30 minutes.
 For the complete tutorial check out Make It and Love It.

 This adorable, creative diy horse costume is made from a cardboard box!
 Don’t miss this hot pink cardboard box horse over at Kid Stuff World too.

 This pig costume includes a tutu which is always extra cute!
 Just add ears and a snout to a light pink hoodie for an adorable, easy pic costume.
 For the complete tutorial check out Spot of Tea Designs.

 This no sew sheep costume is adorable!
 Just hot glue cotton balls to a white hoodie and cut the sleeves off of the hoodie!
 For the complete tutorial, check out This Lovely Life.